ABOUT ME

 A Note About Style...

-I would describe my style as relaxed and natural, and in much the same bearing as I am normally.
-The important factor for me is that a ceremony is authentically written and delivered with integrity, whether it is a celebration of marriage or a celebration of someone's life.
+The most important factor for me is that the ceremony should feel authentic and delivered with integrity, whether it is with the joy of a marriage or a celebration of someone's life.